 Aviary is a photo editor which we have integrated seamlessly into our Sitebuilder that quickly enables you to edit and fix your photos.
 You can do basic image editing (like rotate, crop, resize, sharpen, and adjust exposure or colors) and in addition, apply creative effects all from within the Sitebuilder!1.
-To resize your image, click on "Edit" in the top-left corner of the Picture Widget.
+To resize your image, click Edit in the top-left corner of the Picture widget.

 4. Enter the desired width, height or percentage dimensions.